Dave is Hearing:

 Friday, August 10th, 2012

-Tags: Bruce Springsteen, Danny Alexander, Dave Marsh, Death to My Hometown, Easy Money, Jack of All Trades, Land of Hope and Dreams, music and politics, Rock & Rap Confidential, Rocky Ground, Shackled and Drawn, This Depression, We Are Alive, We Take Care of Our Own, Wrecking Ball, Wrecking Ball song, You Got It
+Tags: Bruce Springsteen, Danny Alexander, Dave Marsh, Death to My Hometown, Easy Money, Jack of All Trades, Land of Hope and Dreams, Rock & Rap Confidential, Rocky Ground, Shackled and Drawn, This Depression, We Are Alive, We Take Care of Our Own, Wrecking Ball, Wrecking Ball song, You Got It, music and politics

 Monday, April 9th, 2012

-Tags: alejandro escovedo, Bruce Springsteen, David Alvarez, Eliza Gilkyson, Jimmy LaFave, Joe Ely, Juanes, Kiss, Lester Bangs, Little Richard, Low Anthem, Rock and Rap Confidential, RRC, Smokey Robinson, Steve Earle, SXSW, The Animals, Woody Guthrie, Wrecking Ball album
+Tags: Bruce Springsteen, David Alvarez, Eliza Gilkyson, Jimmy LaFave, Joe Ely, Juanes, Kiss, Lester Bangs, Little Richard, Low Anthem, RRC, Rock and Rap Confidential, SXSW, Smokey Robinson, Steve Earle, The Animals, Woody Guthrie, Wrecking Ball album, alejandro escovedo

 Saturday, January 28th, 2012